Praccen/Praccen.github.io/index.md

 frameborder="0" allowfullscreen class="video"></iframe>
 </div>
 <br/>
 SPASM has been showcased by BTH at multiple events such as Comic Con Stockholm where the game was very appreciated.
 So much so that we have been recommended by BTH representatives to release the game on a platform like Steam.
-Therefore, we are currently working on an updated version in Unity, that will include online multiplayer and more content, set to release on both mobile and Windows.<br/>
+We would like to add online multiplayer support before releasing it, so let's see if it happens in the future.<br/>
 <img src="./assets/SPASM_Showcased_1.jpg" width ="40%">
 <img src="./assets/SPASM_Showcased_2.jpg" width ="40%">
 <br/>